WWF-Sweden/ITR-tool/docs/intro.rst

-Three methods are currently supported by the \ `SBTi <https://sciencebasedtargets.org/financial-institutions>`__ for setting targets on scope 3 portfolio emissions: the Sectoral Decarbonization Approach (SDA), the SBT Portfolio Coverage, and the SBT Temperature Scoring.
+Three methods are currently supported by the \ `SBTi <https://sciencebasedtargets.org/financial-institutions>`__ for setting targets on scope 3 portfolio emissions: the Sectoral Decarbonization Approach (SDA), the SBT Portfolio Coverage, and the Temperature Scoring Method.
 The latter two methods, Portfolio Coverage and Temperature Scoring, require assessing the targets disclosed by the companies within a financial institution’s portfolio.